 - Cover the pot and let the dough sit for 1 hour to rise.

 - Once it has risen, stir in the last 1 cup of flour, the salt, baking powder, and baking soda.
 If the dough becomes too thick to stir, use your hands to knead it together.
 Divide the dough in half.

 - Place one half of the dough on a well-floured surface.
 Roll it into a very long, rectangular shape that is ⅛- to ¼-inch thick and longer than it is wide.

-- Pour ½ cup of the melted margarine over the dough and spread it evenly with a spatula.
+- Pour ½ cup of the melted butter alternative over the dough and spread it evenly with a spatula.
 Evenly sprinkle 1 cup of the sugar over the butter alternative.
 Finally, just go crazy with the cinnamon shaker.

 - Starting from one of the long sides, roll the dough up, and pinch to seal it closed.
 Slice it into buns about 1-inch wide.